Jay-Z, Foo Fighters and The Go-Go's Among 7 First-Time Rock & Roll Hall of Fame Nominees

 Also Read: Jay-Z Launches His Own 'Next-Level' Cannabis Brand

-Last year’s class was made up of Nine Inch Nails, Depeche Mode, Whitney Houston, The Notorious B.I.G., T. Rex, and The Doobie Brothers.

-The Class of 2021 will be announced in May, and will formally enshrined during a gala held in Cleveland, Ohio in the fall.
+The Class of 2021 will be announced in May, and will formally enshrined during an event this fall.
 Due to the coronavirus pandemic, last year’s ceremony had to be reimagined as a television special on HBO.
 Fingers crossed for 2021.

+Also Read: Sia Apologizes to Autistic Community for 'Music' Backlash, Will Add Warning Label to Film

-Fans can vote daily for their five favorite acts now through April 30.
+Fans can vote daily here for their five favorite acts now through April 30.
+Though at this time this story was published, the voting webpage was down and the Rock & Roll Hall of Fame was preaching patience on Twitter.
+Their bad.

+The physical Rock & Roll Hall of Fame building, located in Cleveland, Ohio, is currently open to the public with limited operating hours.
+As of now, it includes 338 inductees.
+Readers can find them by class here, by category here and alphabetically here.

+The very first group inducted into the Rock Hall, the class of 1986, consisted of Chucky Berry, James Brown, Ray Charles, Sam Cooke, Fats Domino, The Everly Brothers, Alan Freed, John Hammond, Buddy Holly, Robert Johnson, Jerry Lee Lewis, Sam Phillips, Elvis Presley, Little Richard, Jimmy Rodgers and Jimmy Yancey.